Buying presents for family and friends can be expensive. These strategies could help you save money as you search for the perfect gifts.

 THE HOLIDAYS ARE, ABOVE ALL, A TIME FOR FAMILY to enjoy time together.
 And exchanging gifts is a big part of that experience.
 Some people plan months in advance to buy the perfect gifts for everyone on their list; others love waiting until the last minute, certain that serendipity will lead them to some unexpected treasures.

-Bargains, of course, can be harder to find when you wait, which may be why more than half of holiday gift givers have already started shopping: 56% begin shopping by early November, according to the National Retail Federation's 2017 Annual October Holiday Consumer Survey.1 If you're a procrastinator—or just haven't had the time to go shopping—never fear.
+Bargains, of course, can be harder to find when you wait, which may be why the majority of holiday gift givers get an early jump on their shopping.
+According to a September 2018 survey from the Berkeley Research Group, 87% of respondents planned to start that year’s holiday shopping before December—and 73% by early November or before1.
+If you're a procrastinator, or just haven't had the time to hit the stores, never fear.
 The following tips can help you survive the last-minute rush without going over budget.

 1. Make a list—and check it twice.
 Write down everyone you plan to give gifts to—from your nearest and dearest to the mail carrier.
 Then put a dollar figure next to each name.
 Having price limits in mind makes it far easier to avoid overspending.

-3. Go big by sharing the expense.
-By splitting the cost with family or friends, it’s easier to buy presents you may not otherwise afford.
-Zelle®—a payment service available on the Bank of America and Merrill Lynch mobile apps—makes sharing expenses easy and allows money to be transferred within minutes.
+2. Go big by sharing the expense.
+By splitting the cost with family or friends, it’s easier to buy presents you may not otherwise be able to afford.
+Zelle®, in the Bank of America and Merrill mobile apps, lets you send and receive money with friends and family and makes it easy to share expenses.

 4. Bring your smartphone.
 When you spot a deal at the mall, look before you pounce.
-A growing number of shoppers are using their phones to see if they can get the same item for a better price elsewhere.
+Use your phone to see if you can get the same item for a better price elsewhere.
 If the store has a price-match policy, you can cash in on extra savings right then and there.

 7. Take a break between purchases.
 Collaborative research from Yale, Duke and Stanford, published in the Journal of Marketing Research, found that making one purchase can trigger what they call the "shopping momentum effect"—a psychological impulse to buy more items.3 To counteract this, just walk away from the store or computer screen for a few minutes after making each purchase.